brandonmartinez/mm-gulp-grunt-webpack-comparison/README.md

 ## Add SASS

-Install the grunt-contrib-sass NPM package that we'll configure to compile our SASS and CSS files:
+Install the grunt-sass NPM package that we'll configure to compile our SASS and CSS files:

-`yarn add grunt-contrib-sass --dev`
+`yarn add grunt-sass --dev`

 Then add the following to the task section of the Gruntfile.js: